 And besides, adds Jesus, isn’t the bridegroom with you?
-Are you fastened on me–Have you “put me on”–?
-Are you throwing banquets daily–are you rehearsing the feast of the reign of God….do you have, to steal a thought from preacher Fred Craddock–an endless paschal party going on in the back of your mind?
+Are you fastened on?
+Have you “put me on”?
+Are you throwing banquets daily?
+Are you rehearsing the feast of the reign of God?
+Do you have to steal a thought from preacher Fred Craddock – an endless paschal party going on in the back of your mind?

 Fast if you want.
 But make it a fast of connection.
 A Fastening – fast.
 Who do you fast with?
 Whose burdens, fears, sorrows and hungers do you share?
 For whom do you make this a prayer?
 For whom do you intercede?